ZebraDevs/datawedge-MAUI-SampleApp/README.md

 Alternatively, you can define a DW Profile at runtime by means of the DW Intent APIs as explained here https://techdocs.zebra.com/datawedge/11-4/guide/api/

+For NG Simulscan / Multibarcode, see here https://github.com/ZebraDevs/datawedge-MAUI-SampleApp/issues/4#issuecomment-2468257978

+Code v1.3 covers Multibarcode and was tested on TC58 Android 14 (DW 13.0.325)

 Screenshots from the app v1.2 - Tested on TC53e, Android 13, DW 13.0.341

 ![image](https://user-images.githubusercontent.com/11386676/220946535-1da4975f-7434-45aa-ba6c-27285c55c547.png)